Generic Name: Dexmethylphenidate hydrochloride

 The safety and efficacy of Dexmethylphenidate hydrochloride in children under 6 years old have not been established.
 Long-term effects of Dexmethylphenidate hydrochloride in children have not been well established (see WARNINGS).

 In a study conducted in young rats, racemic methylphenidate was administered orally at doses of up to 100 mg/kg/day for 9 weeks, starting early in the postnatal period (Postnatal Day 7) and continuing through sexual maturity (Postnatal Week 10).
-When these animals were tested as adults (Postnatal Weeks 13 to 14), decreased spontaneous locomotor activity was observed in males and females previously treated with 50 mg/kg/day (approximately 6 times the maximum recommended human dose [MRHD] of racemic methylphenidate on a mg/m2 basis) or greater, and a deficit in the acquisition of a specific learning task was seen in females exposed to the highest dose (12 times the racemic MRHD on a mg/m2 basis).
+When these animals were tested as adults (Postnatal Weeks 13-14), decreased spontaneous locomotor activity was observed in males and females previously treated with 50 mg/kg/day (approximately 6 times the maximum recommended human dose [MRHD] of racemic methylphenidate on a mg/m2 basis) or greater, and a deficit in the acquisition of a specific learning task was seen in females exposed to the highest dose (12 times the racemic MRHD on a mg/m2 basis).
 The no effect level for juvenile neurobehavioral development in rats was 5 mg/kg/day (half the racemic MRHD on a mg/m2 basis).
 The clinical significance of the long-term behavioral effects observed in rats is unknown.

 Adverse events during exposure were primarily obtained by general inquiry and recorded by clinical investigators using terminology of their own choosing.
 Consequently, it is not possible to provide a meaningful estimate of the proportion of individuals experiencing adverse events without first grouping similar types of events into a smaller number of standardized event categories.
 In the tables and tabulations that follow, standard COSTART dictionary terminology has been used to classify reported adverse events.